brabblevideo/haredis/README.md

   and sets  the defaults to `127.0.0.1:6379` - congrats on that!
 Yo!

-  as a result bunch of errors :
+  as a result we get a bunch of errors :

 ```
 [19:09:19](haredis#1) warning: Error: Redis connection to 127.0.0.1:6379 failed - connect ECONNREFUSED